Some deeper historical background may throw useful amounts of light on the rather intricate and fascinating social and political

 clerically supported challenge to its authority.

-Details of developments occuring more widely in Europe are to be found on our
+Details of developments occurring more widely in Europe are to be found on our

 Widespread social chaos allows the re-assertion of Dynastic / Governmental Authority page.

 Just twelve years after the tumults of 1848-1849 "Italia" was brought to a large degree of political unity by the

 statecraft of Cavour, chief minister to the King of Piedmont-Sardinia, who actually received support from Italian Republicans!!!!